LSaldyt/homework-template/README.md

-# Jonathan Wheeler's LaTeX Homework Template
+# Lucas Saldyt's LaTeX Homework Template for ASU

-This is a template that I use to do my homework writeups at Stanford University.
-It was forked off of [this template](https://gist.github.com/seldonPlan/3420170)
+Based off of a template by Jonathan Wheeler, made for Stanford University.

 Check out the compiled .pdf file.
 If you like it, and start using it, please leave a star on GitHub so that others can find this too!

 ## Installation

-You will obviously need to have LaTeX installed on your computer.
-Use tools like brew to do this.

-From here, there will be several other packages that will need to be installed, such as minted for code formatting, etc...
+After [installing latex](https://www.latex-tutorial.com/installation/), simply open the file sample.tex, and save a copy as your new file.

 ## Template

-I've included a sample homework file with two sample problems.
+The sample includes a homework file with two problems.

 For simplicity, it is easier to split things into individual files.
 You can either associate all the files for a particular problem in a folder together, or you can put types of files (images, code, etc...) in folders together.
 This comes down to personal preference.